-Julie Kardos, MD and Naline Lai, MD Children's Questions
+Julie Kardos, MD and Naline Lai, MD

-It's important to be receptive to what we call teachable moments.
+When children are young, it's important to be receptive to

+what we call teachable moments.
 Be prepared to respond when you perceive that your child is ready and then follow your child's lead.

-Here's such a moment: Johnny, age three, asks Sam, his dad, "Why do I have to go to day care?"
+Here's such a moment:

+Johnny, age three, asks Sam, his dad, "Why do I have to go to day care?"